| Drugs: page 2

 hospitals would be full of sick people who have lost their motivation for most everything,

-people who have let their diet and
+people who have let their

 immune system collapse and have no money to pay for their own health care